fables-tales/scoring-2014/README.md

     # etc.
 ~~~~

-Run tests with `nosetests` from the root.
+Run tests with `nosetests test` from the root.